openfl/www.openfl.org/_posts/2016-10-13-improved-support-for-starling.md

 <iframe width="320" height="480" src="/samples/starling/html5" frameBorder="0"></iframe>

+_Edit: The performance of the benchmark in the above demo is crippled due to being in an iframe.
+If you would like to more reliably test the benchmark score of your machine, please try this [direct link](http://www.openfl.org/samples/starling/html5/) to the demo._

 ## Install

 Starling and OpenFL are both available on Haxelib, for a full install, run the following commands: